 - 3-5 years’ experience as a Head of Office, Security Manager or Operation Manager in high risk countries

 - Security management experience with a proven ability to develop and implement effective and contextualized protocols and systems

 - Detailed knowledge of radio and other telecommunications systems

 - Proven ability to prioritize tasks and meet deadlines

 - Stable and robust character, team-player

 - Excellent communication skills

-- Fluent in written and spoken French and English
+- Required fluency in written and spoken French or Swahili, and English

 - Demonstrated understanding of complex emergencies, related security concerns, and appropriate responses to such emergencies.